cfbolz/pypy-15-blog/blogpost.rst

 their program, and telling them to reimplement everything in Python is just not a practical solution.
 Therefore we worked on CPyExt, an emulation layer  to make it possible to run `CPython C-extension modules`_ in PyPy.
-Doing that was a very painful process, since the CPython extension API leaks a lot of CPython implementation details, so we had to painstakingly emulate all of these details to make it possible to run extensions.
+Doing that was a very `painful process`__, since the CPython extension API leaks a lot of CPython implementation details, so we had to painstakingly emulate all of these details to make it possible to run extensions.
 That this works at all remains completely amazing to me!
 But nowadays CPyExt is even getting quite good, a lot of the big